yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 (like UTF-16 and UTF-32).
 Some applications might be able to read and properly interpret such a header, others could break.
 Implementors should review section 6 of {{?RFC3629}} and section 23.8 of {{UNICODE}}.

+## Bidirectional text
+While most of the world's written languages are displayed left-to-right, many languages such as ones based on Hebrew or Arabic scripts are displayed primarily right-to-left.
+Implementers should consult the "bidirectional display" part in section 5 of {{?RFC6365}} for further guidance.

 # Update to MIME Type Registration of text/csv {#registration}